VCL3D/SphericalViewSynthesis/index.md

 }
 ```

+## Acknowledgements
+We thank the anonymous reviewers for helpful comments.

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme [Hyper360](http://hyper360.eu/) under grant agreement No 761934.

+We also gratefully acknowledge NVIDIA corporation for the donation of a NVIDIA Titan X GPU used for this research.

 # Contact
 Please direct any questions related to the code, models and dataset to nzioulis@iti.gr or post a [GitHub issue](https://github.com/VCL3D/SphericalViewSynthesis/issues).